Executive Administrative Assistant

 |Experience||Varies; 3-10 years of administrative experience is desirable|

-|Computer Skills||Knowledge of accounting software (QuickBooks), database software (Microsoft Access, RefWorks), enterprise resource planning software (SAP) and word processing software (Microsoft Word) may be required***|
+|Key Skills||Writing and time management skills; social perceptiveness; coordination and communication skills; knowledge of accounting software (QuickBooks), database software (Microsoft Access, RefWorks), enterprise resource planning software (SAP), and word processing software (Microsoft Word)|

-Step 1: Complete Basic Career Training
+Complete Basic Career Training

-- Learn in-demand software programs.
 Employers may look for employees with practical experience using specific software programs, like Microsoft Access and Word.
 Applicants should be prepared to outline their experience with frequently used software applications.

-Step 2: Attain Administrative Experience
+Gain Administrative Experience

 Before advancing to an executive assistant job, it's common to gain experience in a lower-level administrative position with less responsibility.
 Administrative assistants in entry-level roles tend to get some on-the-job training that can facilitate advancement.

-Step 3: Earn a Bachelor's Degree
+Earn a Bachelor's Degree

-- Get experience.
 College students who think they may want to work as executive assistants should not expect that their degree alone will land them a job in this field.
 Experience is essential, so a part-time job or internship in an administrative setting could prove invaluable.

-Step 4: Obtain Professional Certification
+Obtain Professional Certification

-While it is voluntary, professional certification may help lower-level administrative assistants improve their knowledge and skills, which can subsequently help them earn promotions to executive roles.
-The International Association of Administrative Professionals (IAAP) offers the Certified Professional Secretary (CPS) and Certified Administrative Professional (CAP) credentials, which require passage of 3-part and 4-part exams, respectively.
+While it is voluntary, professional certification may help administrative assistants improve their knowledge and skills, which can subsequently help them earn promotions to executive roles.
+The International Association of Administrative Professionals (IAAP) offers the Certified Professional Secretary (CPS) and Certified Administrative Professional (CAP) credentials, which require passage of a 3-part and 4-part exam, respectively.
 In order to sit for either exam, candidates must have a bachelor's degree with 2 years' experience or an associate's degree with 3 years' experience; those without degrees need at least 4 years of administrative experience to qualify.